 Why does Medicare not cover dental?

 Original Medicare (Part A and Part B) does not cover dental services.
 Suppose you need dental procedures and supplies like cleanings, fillings, extractions, dentures, or crowns; you must come out of pocket to purchase a separate dental policy from a private insurance company or pay for the services fully out of pocket.
 It is worth noting that Medicare Part A has a small caveat.
 It may cover certain dental services you may need while in the hospital.
-Part A will still cover your hospital stay relating to any emergency or complicated dental procedures or surgeries, even though it does not cover dental care.
+Part A will still cover your hospital stay relating to any emergency or complicated dental procedures or surgeries, even though it does not cover medicare dental coverage.

 But, for the dental procedures that most people need more often, like x-rays, cleaning, and dentures, neither Part A nor Part B will help.
 This is where Part C comes in.
 Medicare Part C or Medicare Advantage plans bundle Medicare Part A, Part B, and Part D, which covers your prescription drugs.